Hyundai ix20 (2010-2019) Review

 Hyundai ix20 (2010-2019) Review: exterior rear three quarter photo of the Hyundai ix20 on the road

-With that focus on ride quality it is inevitable that the handling of the Hyundai ix20 is far from exciting, but that doesn’t mean it drives poorly.
+With that focus on ride quality, the Hyundai ix20's handling is far from exciting, but that doesn’t mean it drives poorly.
 For starters, the steering is well-weighted and sufficiently accurate.
 It doesn’t offer a huge amount of feedback to the driver, but enough that you feel fully in control, and it’s light enough to make parking a cinch too.

-Should you start to press on a little you’ll find the Hyundai ix20 is willing to do as it is asked, and will turn into a corner obediently and with little fuss.
-There’s quite a lot of body roll, inevitable when the suspension is set up to be so soft, which does tend to discourage this kind of behaviour, but ultimately there is a good amount of grip available, more than enough for the vast majority of buyers.
+Should you start to press on a little, you’ll find the Hyundai ix20 is willing to do as asked, and will turn into a corner obediently and with little fuss.
+There’s quite a lot of body roll, inevitable when the suspension is set up to be so soft, which does tend to discourage this kind of behaviour, but there is a good amount of grip available, more than enough for the vast majority of buyers.

-The Hyundai ix20 has had a number of different engine options during its lifetime.
+The Hyundai ix20 has had numerous engine options during its lifetime.
 At launch in 2010 it was offered with a 1.4-litre 90PS and 1.6-litre 125PS petrol - the latter only available with an automatic gearbox.
 A 1.4-litre diesel was also offered at launch, in 77PS and 90PS outputs although the torque figure of 240Nm was identical for both versions.

-Of the engine latterly available on the Hyundai ix20, the 1.6-litre diesel is a further improvement on the 1.4-litre.
+Of the engines latterly available on the Hyundai ix20, the 1.6-litre diesel is an improvement on the 1.4-litre.
 Of the two options the 125PS version offers more useful performance, but either one would make a good choice for a strong blend of useful performance and good fuel consumption.

-Almost regardless of which engine option you decide to go for, the levels of refinement and noise insulation in the Hyundai ix20 are impressive.
-Even from the moment you get behind the wheel and turn the key, there is a distant hum from the engine - it is on par with the key rivals in this class and is a big plus in a small car like this.
+Regardless of which engine option you opt for, the refinement levels and noise insulation in the Hyundai ix20 are impressive.
+From when you get behind the wheel and turn the key, there is a distant hum from the engine - it is on par with the key rivals in this class and is a big plus in a small car like this.

 The diesel units are only fractionally more noisy than the petrol offerings, so the other performance advantages make this a worthwhile compromise.
 All the engine options are pleasingly free from unwanted vibrations, even at idling speeds.

-The same good standards are maintained in respect of other noise sources.
+The same good standards are maintained concerning other noise sources.
 No doubt helped by the relatively small wheel sizes, tyre noise is kept at bay at most speeds, although rougher road surfaces do make themselves known.
 Wind noise is also well controlled even at motorway speeds, despite the big doors and large glazed area.
-The Hyundai ix20 is sufficiently refined to make long motorway journeys perfectly viable, and avoids increasing driver fatigue too.
+The Hyundai ix20 is sufficiently refined to make long motorway journeys perfectly viable and avoids increasing driver fatigue too.

-The Hyundai ix20 was tested by Euro NCAP when the car was first launched in 2011, and was not tested again before it was discontinued in 2019.
-However, it scored an impressive five stars overall, with a rating of 89 per cent for adult protection and 85 per cent for child protection.
-It scored a reasonable 64 per cent for pedestrian mitigation, but a strong 71 per cent for safety assist.
+The Hyundai ix20 was tested by Euro NCAP when the car was first launched in 2011 and was not tested again before it was discontinued in 2019.
+However, it scored an impressive five stars overall and boasted 89 percent for adult protection and 85 per cent for child protection.
+It scored a reasonable 64 percent for pedestrian mitigation, but a strong 71 per cent for safety assistance.

 As standard, all Hyundai ix20 models were fitted with six airbags including front, side and curtain airbags for the front seat occupants, seat-belt pretensioners and load limiters, two ISOFIX mounting points in the rear outside seats as well as a seat-belt reminder.
 Although Euro NCAP’s report says that ESC is optional, UK specification cars were fitted with this as standard from launch.

-Parking sensors were not fitted to Classic models, but were standard on Active and Style trims for early cars.
-Latterly these were standard on all face-lifted models, while these later-generation cars also benefited from projector-style headlamps and LED taillights for improved visibility in tricky conditions.
+Parking sensors were not fitted to Classic models but were standard on Active and Style trims for early cars.
+Latterly, these were standard on all face-lifted models, while the later-generation cars also benefited from projector-style headlamps and LED taillights for improved visibility in tricky conditions.

 MPG and fuel costs: What does a Hyundai ix20 cost to run?